You want smart political talk without the meltdowns?

 You keep getting the ratings you're getting on Fox and Friends.

-And you know what it is, all because of me.
+It is all because of me.

 You know that, Sean.

-It's all because of it.
+It's all because of me.

 By the way, you don't even know it yet.

-In studio fantastic with your movie because I did Huckabee the other night and I saw Kevin and Sam Sorbo.
+I'm fantastic with your movie because I did Huckabee the other night and I saw Kevin and Sam Sorbo.

-You know, uh we did this whole thing independent, and what's really exciting about it is because we didn't want to be beholden or in partnership with any studio because we don't want them telling us what to do.
+You know, we did this whole thing independent, and what's really exciting about it is because we didn't want to be beholden or in partnership with any studio because we don't want them telling us what to do.

-And this movie's not the same, and that's what makes it I think special.
+And that's what makes it, I think, special.

 No, I know it's fantastic.

-And uh, you know, I I saw about have been.
+And, you know, I saw about Habbit.

-I got sent the link and I waited.
+I got sent the link, and I waited.

 I sent you the link.